Helpful Resources for Human Trafficking Victims

 In the Philippines, Love146 operates two safe homes for child survivors, providing holistic care, counseling, education, and recreational therapy.

 Love146 also works with communities, businesses, and service providers to improve anti-trafficking efforts through training and advocacy.
-Their programs equip caregivers, educators, and law enforcement with tools to better protect children.
+Its programs equip caregivers, educators, and law enforcement with tools to better protect children.

 To support Love146’s mission, donations can be made at love146.org/donate.